Why this site?

 I founded RevZilla.com in 2007, after deciding that I wanted to buy a motorcycle and realizing there were no great online options for apparel or a helmet.
 If you must know, my parents were not supportive of the motorcycle and I was ultimately pushed over the edge to riding after being inspired by the founder of Chrome Hearts during an eCom pitch meeting in 2005.

 Before that I wrote code.
 I asked my parents for VB 3.0 for my 14th birthday and taught myself to build annoying apps for Prodigy in the early days of the twenty-cents-a-minute dial-up internet.
-I continued to learn and develop software thought my teens until the end of college when I knew the developer route was not my calling.
+I continued to learn and develop software throughout my teens until the end of college, when I knew the developer route was not my calling.